 PBL group facilitator and co-facilitator

 Each group has a facilitator from one of the organising institutions and a co-facilitator who has recently completed the course as a participant.
-The facilitator will be there to support individual participants and groups if and when needed.
+The facilitator will be there to support individual participants and groups.
 The facilitators might be more hands-on at the beginning to help you coordinate the initial activities so that you can get started.
 Progressively, the facilitators will step back and let individuals and groups decide when they need her/his help.
 If you need help, please let the facilitators know via the ONL community.
 To read more about their roles view Facilitation in ONL.

 FISh – a model for individual, pair and PBL group inquiry